Groestlcoin/groestlwatcher/README.md

 1. Download all files, and make sure there are on the same __path__
 2. You **MUST** have NodeJS
 3. Run `npm i` || `yarn install`
-4. `node cryptowatch`  :tada: :tada:
+4. `node groestlwatch`  :tada: :tada:
 5. Make it rain! <br />
 ![Make it rain!](rain.gif)